 The boiler should be serviced annually.
 Before starting check the boiler is operating correctly then isolate the electrical and gas supply to the boiler.
-The heat exchanger may be cleaned by insertion of a thin metal strip e.g. steel rule, from above or below.
+The heat exchanger may be cleaned by insertion of a thin metal strip e.g. a hack saw blade or steel rule, from above or below.
 Clean the front and rear fin sections and ensure that any blockages are cleared.